chrisallenarmbruster/iot-manager/README.md

 2. **Power up the flashed ESP32 devices:**

    Ensure that your ESP32 devices are connected to power.
-They should automatically connect to the server and start sending data.
+They should automatically start broadcasting data to the subnet they are on.

 3. **Open the app in a web browser:**